 Amongst the things I have done at Drew since the mid-1990s is advise a student group that volunteers time and money at schools, orphanages, and homes for the hopelessly poor in Honduras and more recently, the Dominican Republic.
 The group was started by students and is run by students.
 Check it out and please consider supporting it if you can (you can click here to make a secure donation–how’s that for easy!)
 2013 Winner: Drew Center for Civic Engagement, Creative Community Award.

-In Fall 2016 I was lucky enough to teach a Drew Seminar on Civic Engagement (DSEM 100 – “Community Service”) designed by the Director of the Center for Civic Engagement, Amy Koritz.
-I am the academic advisor for the Civic Scholars in the Class of 2020, and profoundly impressed by all that they do and by their deepening understanding of what it means to be civically engaged.
+Since Fall 2016 I have been lucky enough to teach a Drew Seminar on Civic Engagement (DSEM 100 – “Community Service”) designed by the Director of the Center for Civic Engagement, Amy Koritz.
+I am the academic advisor for the Civic Scholars in the Class of 2022 & 2023, and profoundly impressed by all that they do and by their deepening understanding of what it means to be civically engaged.

 Follow this link and scroll down to “Volunteering” for a few through-provoking references.